ColeG123-boop/GithubChecklistOS/activityA.md

-# ✅ Activity A – Research & Preparation Checklist
+# Activity A – Research & Prep Checklist
-_For the Occupational Specialism Project (T Level: Digital Production, Design & Development)_
+This is my checklist for Activity A in the T Level Digital Production, Design & Development exam.

-Use this checklist to track each required section of Activity A and ensure your report meets exam expectations.

 ---

-## 📘 1.
-Business Context
+## 1. Business Context
-- [ ] Clearly describe the business scenario
+- [ ] Explain what the business actually does
-- [ ] Outline the problem the organisation needs solved
+- [ ] What problem they want fixing
-- [ ] Identify the stakeholders and users involved
+- [ ] Who the users/stakeholders are
-- [ ] Include any constraints (time, budget, technical, security, etc.)
+- [ ] Any limits (budget, time, tech issues, security stuff etc.)
-- [ ] Explain the purpose and goals of the project within the business context
+- [ ] Why the project matters to the business

 ---

-## 📝 2.
-Requirements
+## 2. Requirements
-- [ ] List **functional requirements**
+- [ ] List all the **functional requirements** (what the system should do)
-- [ ] List **non-functional requirements** (performance, security, usability…)
+- [ ] List the **non-functional requirements** (speed, reliability, usability, security)
-- [ ] Identify system inputs/outputs
+- [ ] Note any inputs/outputs
-- [ ] Confirm assumptions and limitations
+- [ ] Add any assumptions or things that might be a problem
-- [ ] Map requirements back to the business needs
+- [ ] Link the requirements back to the business problem

 ---

-## 🔍 3.
-Decomposition
+## 3. Decomposition
-Break the problem into smaller components.
+Break the problem into smaller chunks.

-- [ ] Create a high-level breakdown of the solution
+- [ ] Write a simple breakdown of the whole system
-- [ ] Identify core modules or system components
+- [ ] List the main components/modules
-- [ ] Show the flow of data between components
+- [ ] Explain how data moves around the system
-- [ ] Provide diagrams (if applicable):
+- [ ] Add diagrams if needed:
-  - [ ] Flowcharts
+  - [ ] Flowchart
-  - [ ] Architecture diagrams
+  - [ ] System/architecture diagram
-  - [ ] Entity / Class structures
+  - [ ] Class/entity structure
-- [ ] Explain how each component contributes to the final solution
+- [ ] Explain how each bit helps solve the problem

 ---

-## 🎯 4.
-KPIs & User Acceptance Criteria
+## 4. KPIs & User Acceptance
-- [ ] Define measurable **KPIs** aligned with business goals
-  - [ ] Performance targets
-  - [ ] Reliability/uptime targets
+- [ ] Write down the KPIs (basically how we know it works)
-  - [ ] Accuracy/validation goals
+- [ ] Add performance goals, uptime, accuracy, etc.
-- [ ] Create **User Acceptance Criteria (UAC)** using "Given / When / Then" format
+- [ ] Create User Acceptance Criteria (Given / When / Then)
-- [ ] Ensure each requirement is testable
+- [ ] Make sure each requirement has something that can be tested
-- [ ] Link acceptance criteria back to requirements
+- [ ] Link UAC back to the requirements

 ---

-## 🧩 5.
-Proposal
+## 5. Proposal
-- [ ] Present your recommended solution
+- [ ] Explain the solution you’re going to make
-- [ ] Provide an overview of features & technical components
+- [ ] List the features and the tech you’ll use
-- [ ] Include tools, languages, frameworks, and platforms used
+- [ ] Mention tools/frameworks (like Python, JS, databases, etc.)
-- [ ] Outline project milestones or phases
+- [ ] Add rough project stages or milestones
-- [ ] Consider risks and mitigation steps
+- [ ] Mention any risks + how you’d deal with them
-- [ ] Explain expected outcomes
+- [ ] Say what the final outcome should achieve

 ---

-## 🧠 6.
-Justification
+## 6. Justification
-- [ ] Explain **why** your solution is the best choice
+- [ ] Explain why your solution is the best idea
-- [ ] Compare alternatives briefly
-- [ ] Justify:
+- [ ] Briefly mention other options and why you didn’t pick them
-  - [ ] Technology choices
+- [ ] Justify the tech choices
-  - [ ] Architecture
-  - [ ] Tools/libraries
+- [ ] Justify the design/architecture
-  - [ ] Methodologies (e.g., Agile steps)
+- [ ] Justify the tools, libraries, methods, etc.
-- [ ] Relate back to KPIs, requirements, and business needs
+- [ ] Link everything back to the business needs + KPIs

 ---

-## 📎 7.
-Appendices
+## 7. Appendices
 - [ ] Add diagrams
-- [ ] Include extended code snippets if needed
+- [ ] Add bigger bits of code
-- [ ] Add screenshots or mockups
+- [ ] Add screenshots/mockups
-- [ ] Include additional research or references
+- [ ] Add any extra research
-- [ ] Ensure everything is clearly labelled
+- [ ] Make sure everything is labelled so the examiner knows what it is

 ---

-## ✔ Final Checks
+## Final Checks
-- [ ] Report follows the required structure
+- [ ] Everything in the right order
-- [ ] Professional writing style
+- [ ] Makes sense + reads clearly
-- [ ] Clear rationale and justification throughout
+- [ ] No typos
-- [ ] Diagram and tables are readable
+- [ ] Diagrams are actually readable
-- [ ] No missing sections
-- [ ] Proofread for grammar & clarity
+- [ ] All points in Activity A have been covered

 ---

-### 📄 End of Checklist
+### End of Checklist